 USDC provides regular and verifiable reports on its reserves and operations.
 However, after successful audits in 2019, 2020 and 2021, there was a failed audit in 2022.

-USDC can also be integrated with various platforms and protocols that support blockchain technology, such as Visa, which that it would allow USDC to settle transactions on its network.
+USDC can also be integrated with various platforms and protocols that support blockchain technology, such as Visa, which announced that it would allow USDC to settle transactions on its network.

 While USDC isn’t ideal as a speculative investment, as its value is stable, it has some uses that make it worth having.